 Turn your great room into The Great Hall, squib-style.

 Chris Loves Julia, a lovely couple of that sort, created their candles from empty paper towel rolls, a curious device called a “hot glue gun,” white paint, flickering tea lights (that use batteries of all things), and fishing line.
 Ah, what they won’t think of next!

 Apparently, this line for fish is nearly transparent, and can deceive observers as to the false candles’ actual mode of levitation.

-Since the actual Sorting Hat made be difficult to borrow for a personal celebration, try SnapGuide‘s instructions for cobbling your own together.
+Since the actual Sorting Hat may be difficult to borrow for a personal celebration, try SnapGuide‘s instructions for cobbling your own together.